 Cancelling and terminating your mobile phone contract early

 Taking out a mobile phone contract or SIM only contract is a long term commitment.
-It’s surprisingly common for customers wanting to terminate their contract early because they believe they’ve made a mistake or they can no longer afford the monthly payments.
+It’s surprisingly common to want to terminate a contract early because you've had a change of mind or you can no longer afford the monthly payments.

 If you no longer want to be tied down to a mobile phone contract, it’s possible to cancel your contract early.

 However, for the majority of cases, you will have to pay an early termination fee.
 This usually amounts to the monthly payments for the remaining months on your contract.

 - Am I eligible to cancel my contract without an exit fee?

 - Can I cancel a contract when purchased online?

 - Can I cancel a contract when purchased in store?